-Fooled by Randomness is an excellent treaty on the often underestimated role that chance and randomness play in our lives (plus a few more juicy and insightful psychological biases).
+Fooled by Randomness is a treaty on the fallibility of human cognition, particularly focusing on the often underestimated roles that chance and randomness play in our lives.

 - There’s often more chance involved in big successes than people think

 - We see links, trends and causality where it’s often just randomness

 - Looking at what successful people do can be misleading to achieve success

 About The Author: Nassim Nicholas Taleb is a former trader, philosopher, statician and risk analyst.

 He is also one of my favorite authors, penning masterpieces such as “The Black Swan“, “Antifragile” and “Skin in The Game“.

 He says his skepticism is not nihilism: of course chance favors the prepared, the gritty and the perseverant.